FC 26 ROLES

 Playmaker

-This player tends to be the creative fulcrum of a midfield, given license to roam and create space and opportunities for attacks.
-Likely to be out of position if the opposition counters.
+This player is the creative hub of the midfield, given license to roam and generate opportunities for attacks.
+Likely to be caught out of position if the opposition counters.

 - Build-Up Focus

-With Build-Up, the Playmaker is asked to drop deeper to get the ball, and orchestrate an attack.
+With Build-Up, the Playmaker drops deeper to receive the ball and orchestrate attacks.

 ● Creative ● Build-Up Support ● Movement ● Supports Attacks - Roaming Focus